denehoffman/ganesh/README.md

     <img alt="Codecov" src="https://img.shields.io/codecov/c/github/denehoffman/ganesh?style=for-the-badge&logo=codecov"></a>
 </p>

 `ganesh`, (/ɡəˈneɪʃ/) named after the Hindu god of wisdom, provides several common minimization algorithms as well as a straightforward, trait-based interface to create your own extensions.
 This crate is intended to be as simple as possible.
 The user needs to implement the `Function` trait on some struct which will take a vector of parameters and return a single-valued `Result` ($`f(\mathbb{R}^n) \to \mathbb{R}`$).
-Users can optionally provide gradient and Hessian functions to speed up some algorithms, but a default finite-difference implementation is provided so that all algorithms will work out of the box.
+Users can optionally provide a gradient function to speed up some algorithms, but a default central finite-difference implementation is provided so that all algorithms will work out of the box.

 > [!CAUTION]
 > This crate is still in an early development phase, and the API is not stable.
 It can (and likely will) be subject to breaking changes before the 1.0.0 version release (and hopefully not many after that).